Jeff Flake: Trade

 In November 2018, Flake was one of twelve Republican senators to sign a letter to President Trump requesting the United States-Mexico-Canada Agreement be submitted to Congress by the end of the month to allow a vote on it before the end of the year as they were concerned "passage of the USMCA as negotiated will become significantly more difficult" if having to be approved through the incoming 116th United States Congress.

 Personal life

 Flake and his wife Cheryl (née Bae) have been married since 1985.
 They live in Mesa and have five children.
 The Flakes are members of the Church of Jesus Christ of Latter-day Saints.
 Flake spent time in Zimbabwe and South Africa as a missionary.
 His uncle, Jake Flake, served in both houses of the Arizona state legislature, including as speaker of the state house.

 In 2009, while serving as a Representative, Flake spent a week alone on the island of Jabonwod, one of the Marshall Islands, as a survivalist venture.
 He survived by eating crabs, coconuts, and fish.
 Having enjoyed the experience, he decided to repeat it when he was a senator, this time bringing his two youngest sons with him to another island in the area, Biggarenn, for four days during a congressional recess in 2013.

+In February 2025, Flake was awarded the Royal Order of the Polar Star by the Ambassador of Sweden to the United States on behalf of the King of Sweden.
+He was awarded this knighthood for his key role in helping Sweden join NATO after the Turkish government did not affirm Sweden's accession to the treaty.